elfhosted/docs.elfhosted.com/docs/how-to/migrate-datacenters.md

 ### Can I un-migrate?

-Yes, cancel your subscription within 7 days to roll back to the original datacenter, where your volumes persist for 7 days.
+Yes, "switch"" your subscription within 7 days to roll back to the original datacenter, where your volumes persist for 7 days.
 If it’s been more than 7 days, your volumes will have been cleaned up, and you’ll either get the latest cloud backup, or a fresh installation.

 --8<-- "common-links.md"